GuintherKovalski/realsense_bidings_with_yolov5/README.md

-# Real sense python bidings with YOLOv5 integration
+# Realsense python bidings with YOLOv5 integration

  > This is a lightweight implementation of realsense bidings for python from c++.
 The goal is to use the realsense camera along with some exemples on how to use it in some computer vision projects.